Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - **A good first impression**
     Be nice and pleasant.
 Your personality matters a lot.[^29]
 - **A stable right of residence**
     You must have a long-term right to live in Germany.
 If you have a [[National Visa]], it's harder to find an apartment.
-If you have a [tourist visa](/glossary/Schengen%20visa) or no visa, it's *much* harder.
+If you have a [[Schengen visa]] or no visa, it's *much* harder.
 If you are a recent immigrant, you can get a [short-term furnished apartment](#short-term-and-furnished-apartments) or a room in a [[WG]].
 - **German speakers**
-    If you speak German, it's less work for the landlord.
+    If you speak German, it's easier for the landlord.
 Write in German.
-Use [Deepl](https://www.deepl.com/translator) or [ChatGPT](https://chat.openai.com/) to translate messages.
+Use [Deepl](https://www.deepl.com/translator) or [ChatGPT](https://chat.openai.com/) to translate your messages.
 - **Titles**
     Landlords prefer doctors and professors.[^10] Use your title (*Dr* or *Prof*) when you write to the landlord.